Foodman. Do-it-yourself Point-of-Sale (POS) Software Systems for Restaurants, Pizza, Fast Food, Delivery, corporate catering.

 -INPUT METHODS-

-or a touchscreen monitor to enter orders.
+touchpad, or a touchscreen monitor to enter orders.
 Before

 deciding on which method to use, it is best to buy the